Happy Days Are Here Again: Barbra Streisand recordings

 Barbra Streisand first recorded the song over three decades after its initial release.
 While traditionally sung at a brisk pace, Streisand's rendition became notable for its slow and expressive performance.

 On a May 1962 episode of The Garry Moore Show, Streisand sang the song during the That Wonderful Year skit representing 1929.
 She performed it ironically as a millionaire who has just lost all of her money and enters a bar, giving the bartender her expensive jewelry in exchange for drinks.

 Streisand first recorded the song in October 1962 at Columbia's NYC studio, some months before her first album sessions.
 This version, arranged and conducted by George Williams, became Streisand's first commercial single in November 1962, with When the Sun Comes Out as a B-side.
 Only 500 copies of this single were pressed for the New York market, and no copies were sent to radio stations.
 This 1962 version was re-released as a single in March 1965 as part of the Hall of Fame series with the 1962 recording of My Coloring Book.

 Streisand re-recorded the song in January 1963 for her debut solo The Barbra Streisand Album, including the introductory lyrics, which are rarely sung in most releases.

-Streisand sang the song opposite Judy Garland, who performed Get Happy, during an October 1963 broadcast of The Judy Garland Show.
-(The live performance of this medley would later be included on Streisand's 1991 box set Just for the Record... and again on her 2002 Duets compilation album.)
+Streisand performed the song opposite Judy Garland in a medley with "Get Happy" for an October 1963 broadcast of The Judy Garland Show.
+(The live audio of the medley would later be included on Streisand's 1991 box set Just for the Record... and again on her 2002 Duets compilation album.)

 In June 1967, Streisand performed the song for over 135,000 people at Central Park, captured on the live concert album A Happening in Central Park.
 (The live track later appeared on the compilations Barbra Streisand's Greatest Hits and The Essential Barbra Streisand.)

 The song has become a signature part of Streisand's concert repertoire, performing it live on numerous occasions; unique renditions appear on Live Concert at the Forum (1972), One Voice (1987), The Concert (1994), Timeless: Live in Concert (2000), Live in Concert 2006 (2007), Back to Brooklyn (2013), and The Music...The Mem'ries...The Magic!
 (2017).

-Streisand released a new studio recording of "Happy Days" on her 2018 album Walls.
+Streisand released a new studio recording of Happy Days on her 2018 album Walls.